inpap/configs/README.md

-# configs
+# dotfiles
-A repo contraining config folders of personal tools i use
+A repo with configuration files of tools that i like to use :)